-3.3.g Housing
+3.3.q Housing

 One of the positive attributes of the G-FL Region is that housing prices are moderate which is illustrated in both housing values and home ownership rates.
-According to the 2000 Census, 68.8% of homes in the G-FL Region were owner-occupied.
-This is compared to 67.8% in upstate New York, 56.5% in New York State and 68.7% nationally.
-In addition, each county in the G-FL Region is above the state average and only Monroe County is below the national average of home ownership, as illustrated by Table 13, Home Ownership Rates in 2000.
+According to the U.S. Census; 68.1% of homes in the G-FL Region were owner occupied.
+This is compared to 53.3% in New York State and 65.1% nationally.
+In addition, each county in the G-FL Region has a higher percentage of owner-occupied housing units than New York State and only Monroe County has a smaller percentage of owner-occupied housing than the U.S. as illustrated by Table 13, Percentage Owner Occupied Housing Units 2010.